-The mother who allowed Baby P to be tortured to death is set to be released from prison after serving time in jail since 2009, according to reports.
+The mother who allowed Baby P to be tortured to death has been released from prison after serving time in jail since 2009, according to reports.

-Tracey Connelly was jailed indefinitely with a minimum of five years in May 2009 for causing or allowing the death of her son Peter - also known as Baby P.
+Tracey Connelly was jailed indefinitely, to serve a minimum of five years, in May 2009 for causing or allowing the death of her son Peter - also known as Baby P.

 As Connelly served several hundred days in jail on remand following her arrest in 2007, her five-year minimum term expired in 2012, meaning she was eligible for parole.